 Clutch Replacement Costs

 Clutch units can be really expensive to replace.
-You will be looking at around $600 to $1200 to replace the clutch on a standard sedan car.
+You will be looking at around $600 to $1200 to replace the clutch on a standard sedan car, but it can be cheaper depending on the model.
 It becomes even more expensive when it comes to high performance or more specialised engines.